hashicorp/terraform-provider-azurerm/website/docs/r/cosmosdb_account.html.markdown

 * `geo_location` - (Required) Specifies a `geo_location` resource, used to define where data should be replicated with the `failover_priority` 0 specifying the primary location.
 Value is a `geo_location` block as defined below.

-* `ip_range_filter` - (Optional) CosmosDB Firewall Support: This value specifies the set of IP addresses or IP address ranges in CIDR form to be included as the allowed list of client IP's for a given database account.
+* `ip_range_filter` - (Optional) CosmosDB Firewall Support: This value specifies the set of IP addresses or IP address ranges in CIDR form to be included as the allowed list of client IPs for a given database account.
 IP addresses/ranges must be comma separated and must not contain any spaces.

 ~> **NOTE:** To enable the "Allow access from the Azure portal" behavior, you should add the IP addresses provided by the [documentation](https://docs.microsoft.com/azure/cosmos-db/how-to-configure-firewall#allow-requests-from-the-azure-portal) to this list.